…why this work should not be misinterpreted as a “cure”

 Removing these challenges is not a “cure”.

-What we do as neuro-developmental therapists is nothing to do with “cures”.
-Because to us, the word “autism” can sometimes be a bit of a mystery in the first place when related to the 40 year-old Polyvagal Theory (see diagram below).
+What we do as neuro-developmental therapists is nothing to do with “cures”, and certainly nothing at all to do with conditioning behaviour.
+To us, the term “ASD/ASC” can sometimes be a bit of a mystery in the first place when related to the 40 year-old Polyvagal Theory (see diagram below).
 To therapists who work with fragile central nervous systems, “neurodiverse” means that the nervous system and brain has developed differently from that of a neurotypical person (except hardly anybody is truly neurotypical in reflex terms).
 What is wrong with trying to work with it, and give the system a second chance to develop?

 Using a combination of the Safe and Sound Protocol and primitive reflex integration, we can bring people out of fight/flight/freeze and into the social engagement state.

-The Safe and Sound Protocol is a five-day listening programme, which exercises the middle ear muscles and stimulates the vagus nerve to help a person access their social engagement system better.
+The Safe and Sound Protocol is a five-day listening programme, which exercises the middle ear muscles to train them not to filter out mid-range frequencies when a person is stressed, and also stimulates the vagus nerve to help a person self regulate by regulating the autonomic nervous system.
 Here is an explanation by Dr Stephen Porges himself: